shawn-makes-stuff/antisocial-media/README.md

 You will also need to enable the "identify" scope.

 Once you have configured your discord app, set enviroment variables accordingly:
+For windows users, fill in the variables as needed and run this in terminal.
 setx DISCORD_CLIENT_ID "x"
 setx DISCORD_CLIENT_SECRET "x"
-setx DISCORD_REDIRECT_URI "http://localhost:5173/callback" //localhost is default, you will change this for your domain
+setx DISCORD_REDIRECT_URI "http://localhost:5173/callback"
 python server.py

 Once you have successfully run the application and logged in with discord, locate your user in users.json